oven-sh/bun/README.md

 bun.js is an all-in-one JavaScript runtime environment focused on performance and developer experience.

-bun.js prefers Web API compatibility or node API compatibility instead of designing new APIs when possible.

 - TypeScript & JSX support is builtin, powered by Bun's JavaScript transpiler
 - ESM & CommonJS modules work regardless of file extension
 - Many npm packages "just work" with bun.js (particularly ones that don't use many node APIs)